Puddler/ElementalInfo/README.md

 3)  Simulations Page

 Unit Test
 1)  This is an organic program built on top of organic datasources.
-Things will break, so we need to know when they do.
+We need to know when anything breaks.
 2)  Every method in 'Core' or 'Solution', should have a corresponding Unit Test.